One of the top questions patients have before their mastopexy is, “How obvious will my breast lift scars be?”

 If your scars are raised and thick, this could be a hypertrophic or keloid scar.
 Hypertrophic scars tend to be the same size as the original scar, but they are raised.
 On the other hand, keloid scars actually grow larger than the original scar size.

 Both of these types of scars can be treated with various scar therapies.
-This may involve additional surgery, use of lasers, injections, or another similar treatment.
+This may involve additional plastic surgery, use of lasers, injections, or another similar treatment.

 Breast lift surgeries include anchor, lollipop, and periareolar lifts.
 These types of breast lift procedures vary in incision patterns and are tailored to address different degrees of breast sagging and ptosis.